iotaledger/identity.rs/README.md

 ## Planned Milestones

-At the current state, the framework is not fit for any projects, however as the framework matures we expect to support more and more type of applications.
+At the current state, the framework is in alpha.
+As the framework matures we expect to support more and more type of applications.
 We recommend no use in real-world applications until the consumed libraries are audited, but experimentation and Proof-of-Concept projects are encouraged at the different stages.

 **Current Stage: 2**